baldurk/renderdoc/docs/window/texture_viewer.rst

 These strips display thumbnails of the resources bound to their respective parts of the pipeline, to give some context and allow quick preview without having to switch the main display between these textures.

 The texture that the following tab is currently displaying is highlighted in red, and each thumbnail shows both the slot number and the name of the texture bound at that point.
 To follow a given slot simply left click on it.
-If the currently followed texture slot is empty (i.e. it was following a texture and then that slot was unbound) it will show up simply named "Unbound" and with no name or slot number.
+If the currently followed texture slot is empty (i.e. it was following a texture and then that slot became unbound in a different drawcall) it will show up simply named "Unbound" and with no name or slot number.

 Each thumbnail has a context menu available via right click.
-This menu allows you to open a locked tab (:doc:`../how/how_view_texture`), as well as containing a list of all the uses of this texture - as read-only resource and writable output.
+This menu allows you to open a locked tab (:doc:`../how/how_view_texture`), jump to the :doc:`resource inspector <../window/resource_inspector>`, as well as containing a list of all the uses of this texture - as read-only resource and writable output.
 This is similar to the resource display strip on the :doc:`timeline_bar`.
 Clicking on any of these entries will jump to the first of the events in the event range listed.

 .. figure:: ../imgs/Screenshots/OpenLockedTab.png